tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 # make function to build population
 def build_population(N, p):
     """The population consists of N individuals.
         Each individual has two chromosomes, containing
         allele "A" or "a", with probability p or 1-p, respectively.
         The population stored as a list of tuples, where each tuple contains a genotype,
         e.g. a pop of two indiviudals, one hetero and one homozygote is represented as follows [("A", "a"), ("A", "A")].
     """
     population = []
     for i in range(N):
-		allele1 = "A"
+        # Determine allele 1
         if np.random.rand() > p:
             allele1 = "a"
         else:
             allele1 = "A"

-		# Determine allele2
+        # Determine allele 2
         if np.random.rand() > p:
             allele2 = "a"
         else:
             allele2 = "A"

         population.append((allele1, allele2))

     return population

 ```